knagaitsev/nautilus/README.md

 ## Paper testbed

 It is important to note that we do not collect paper results on QEMU, we collect our results on a RISC-V SiFive FU740.
 The SiFive machine boots the latest image by fetching it over the network.
 We serve the files for net booting with TFTP.
-We run the following script after building to make the image available: `./scripts/update_sifive_img.sh`
+We run the following script after building to make the image available: `./scripts/update_sifive_img.sh`.
+Note that we needed to do a U-Boot minor version upgrade to fix DHCP issues, on the micro SD card we use for the SiFive board.

-If you want to reproduce this on a physical machine, you need a way to boot the file `uImage` on your target machine.
+If you want to reproduce this on a physical machine, you need a way to boot the file `uImage` on your target machine, such as what we described with boot over network.

 We use `picocom` to collect the results from the machine, then parse the output with a script to get the numbers we desire: